Marketing Materials – The First Rung on the Sales Ladder

 About the Author

-Aaron Watts is an Outreach Executive who works for Sheffield based Digital Marketing Agency Ignition Search.
-He is extremely focused and passionate about boosting SERP rankings and driving good quality traffic to and websites.
+Aaron is the SEO Manager at Converted focused digital marketing agency.
+He is extremely focused and passionate about boosting SERP rankings and driving good quality traffic to websites.
 “Good traffic is traffic that interacts and subsequently converts”.